Kartmaan/Annoying_alarm/README.md

 ![cap4](https://user-images.githubusercontent.com/11463619/108364845-d0912a00-71f6-11eb-91fd-02a62265e10c.png)

 ## Quit the program
-Btw solving the equation will also allow you to escape and experience better days.
+Btw solving the equation will also allow you to quit this program.

 ![cap5](https://user-images.githubusercontent.com/11463619/108364851-d38c1a80-71f6-11eb-8f2a-d622fed8e58f.png)